Misaki Station (Chiba): Lines

-Misaki Station is served by the Shin-Keisei Line, and is located 17.1 km from the terminus of the line at Matsudo Station.
+Misaki Station is served by the Keisei Matsudo Line, and is located 17.1 km from the terminus of the line at Matsudo Station.

 Station layout

 The station consists of two opposed side platforms, with an elevated station building.

 Platforms

 History

-Misaki Station was opened on January 8, 1949.
+Misaki Station was opened on 8 January 1949 on the Shin-Keisei Electric Railway.
 The current elevated station building was completed in 1987.

+Effective April 2025, the station came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Railway.
+The move was completed on 1 April 2025.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 14,071 passengers daily.